 Every child MUST be signed in and out each day by an adult who has been previously and officially authorized to do so by the family.
-Each site has different styles of sign-in, please adhere to your site-specific requirements.
+Each site has different styles of sign-in, please adhere to your sitespecific requirements.
 Families will be contacted and asked to return to the center if a child has not been signed-in or signed-out.
 State licensing sets and enforces this policy in their yearly site visits.
-Both the full signature (initials are not sufficient, and the signature must be legible) and the time of sign-in/sign-out must be included.
+Both the full signature (initials are not sufficient, and the signature must be legible) and the time of signin/sign-out must be included.
 This is a safety precaution.
 In case of emergency, the sign-in sheets enable us to know which children are in our care.
+PLEASE DO NOT ALLOW CHILDREN TO SIGN IN OR OUT.

-If for any reason your child is being picked up by anyone not previously authorized, please put that information in writing with your signature and inform the office as well.
+If for any reason your child is being picked up by anyone not previously authorized, please put that information in writing with your signature and inform the office.
 No emailed authorizations will be accepted.
 If there is a question, the person signing out the child will be asked to show a picture ID, which will be checked by staff.
 Families are strongly encouraged to keep this list updated as we are not allowed to let a child go home with someone not on this list.